 For the more complicated stuff that keeps you safe online – like firewalls and Unified Threat Management – you’ll need some expert advice.
 So, when you’re choosing connectivity for your business make sure to put cyber security on the list of important considerations, and don’t put it off.

 The businesses we work with trust us to keep their data safe and their systems secure.

 Small businesses should give staff cyber security training to make sure they’re aware of threats and keep cyber safety rules fresh in colleagues’ minds.

-Busting common myths to keep you cyber aware for 2019
+Busting common myths to keep you cyber aware

 Unfortunately, there are lots of myths about cyber security that mean businesses are not acting on measures to prepare for them.